 1. Design a tea garden

 2. Plant and care for perennial herbs

 3. Curriculum Topics: Seeds, Growth, Weeds or Medicine?, Drawing Plants (Botany), Spring Ephemeral Flowers (woodland), Botanical Drawing of Leaves, Spring Ephemeral Flowers, Harvest, Preserve, Prepare Herbal Products

-We recommend taking both of the above courses to complete the entire year's cycle for the Tea Project.
+It is highly recommended to take both of the above courses to complete the entire year's cycle for the Tea Project.
 The cost per 3 credit course is $1650 with credit offered in conjunction with Castleton University.
 Courses are held six credits in all, over the course of two semesters plus one residency in Vermont, in July 2020.
 Weekly online video lessons, readings, curricular implementations, direct consulting sessions, and a monthly online community learning group comprise the course.